voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::notificationcommand`

 ##### `ensure`
-Set to present enables the endpoint object, absent disabled it.
+Set to present enables the notificationcommand object, absent disabled it.
 Defaults to present.

 ##### `execute`
 The "execute" script method takes care of executing the notification.
 The default template "plugin-notification-command"